aryanicosa/rhymes/README.txt

+README =======

-this is a collection of my fav nursery rhymes.
+This is a collection of nursery rhymes and children's songs.
+Contributions are welcome.
+Please submit changes as GitHub pull requests.